 Track and detect any inappropriate content online and on main messaging apps.

-FamiSafe app tracks and detects dangerous content on SMS, WhatsApp, Facebook, Instagram, Twitter, YouTube, Kik.
-At the flick of your phone’s button, you will know when if your child is undergoing cyber bullying and other forms of harassment.
+FamiSafe app tracks and detects dangerous content on SMS, WhatsApp, Facebook, Instagram, Twitter, YouTube, Kik(not on Snapchat).
+At the flick of your phone's button, you will know when if your child is undergoing cyberbullying and other forms of harassment.

 And even more, it lets parents receive dangerous signals of suspicious images and prevent things like sext on Snapchat or sextortion from getting worse.

 Check kids daily browse history—regardless of deletion or usage of the incognito mode.

 FamiSafe parent control tool is non-compromising when it comes to giving you browser history and administering web filters.
 These utilities allow you to remotely help kids keep away from online gamble, porn, violence, or other potential risks by websites blocking or automatic web filter.